hsoft/xibless/docs/api/button.rst

         :ref:`Cocoa constant <literal-consts>`.
 The style of the button.
 Equivalent to ``[self bezelStyle]``.
 Use with ``NSBezelStyle`` constants.

+    .. attribute:: bordered

+        *Boolean*.
+Whether the button has a border.

     .. attribute:: title

         *String*.
 The text on the button.
 Equivalent to ``[self title]``.